pyrustic/braq/README.md

 Instead of interpreting the lines that make sections, the Braq parser lays low and lets the programmer decide what to do with them.

-Because of this parsing policy, a single Braq document can contain an **eclectic set of sections** such as a poem, server configs, help text, [prompts](https://github.com/f/awesome-chatgpt-prompts) for a chatbot, [directed graph](https://en.wikipedia.org/wiki/Directed_graph), [ascii artwork](https://en.wikipedia.org/wiki/ASCII_art), and more.
+Because of this parsing policy, a single Braq document can contain an **eclectic set of sections** such as notes, JSON string, help text, server configs, [prompts](https://github.com/f/awesome-chatgpt-prompts) for a chatbot, [directed graph](https://en.wikipedia.org/wiki/Directed_graph), [ascii artwork](https://en.wikipedia.org/wiki/ASCII_art), and more.

 > The doc generator used for [Pyrustic](https://pyrustic.github.io) projects consumes docstrings written in Braq.